 Open to AMU neuroscience doctoral students, this unique training (in English) aims to broaden and improve your knowledge and skills, and your professional network.
 It also introduces you to the world of business and medicine with practical, clinical and scientific training.

-NeuroSchool’s PhD program is offered to doctoral students at Aix-Marseille University who are enrolled in the Life and Health Sciences Doctoral School.
+Joining NeuroSchool PhD program is an opportunity offered to PhD students at Aix-Marseille University (AMU) who are enrolled in the Life and Health Sciences Doctoral School.

 Goals of the PhD Program

 - propose training for helping students in their research